 How will I know if I have priority registration?

-Students can access their priority registration dates in early March 2018 by checking their student portal.
-If you are not assigned a priority registration date, open registration begins Friday, April 27, 2018 at 7:00 am.
+Students can access their priority registration dates by checking their student portal.

 Can I still see a counselor early and get early bird priority 3?

-Yes, students in Priority groups 4 and 5 should meet with their counselor before Thursday, March 29, 2018 to obtain Early Bird Priority 3 registration.
+Yes, students in Priority groups 4 and 5 should meet with their counselor before The last Thursday in March to obtain Early Bird Priority 3 registration.

 When will I get to register for classes?

-Priority registration begins in early April 2018.
-Therefore, students need to check their student portal in early March 2018 to view their registration priorty date and time.
-If you are not assigned a priority registration date, open registration begins April 27, 2018 at 7:00 am.
+Priority registration begins April .
+Therefore, students need to check their student portal in late March to view their registration priority date and time.
+If you are not assigned a priority registration date register during open registration

 When do I have to pay for my classes?